 Valid for a stay lasting 3-6 months.
 Upon your arrival in France, you need to obtain a temporary stay permit that will describe your status in France: student (etudiant), employee (salarie), visitor (visiteur), among others.

 Other visas available include Transit visas (visa de transit aeroportuaire), Circulation visas (Visa de circulation) and Temporary long-stay visas (Visa long sejour temporaire de six mois).

 EU/EEA citizens, which include all those citizens belonging to the 25 European Union member states as well as Iceland, Lichtenstein and Norway, do not need a visa to enter France.
-Among the non EU/EEA citizens, there are some nationalities which do not need a visa due to special agreements between France and those countries.
+Among the non-EU/EEA citizens, there are some nationalities that do not need a visa due to special agreements between France and those countries.
 These citizens can stay in France for up to 3 months without a visa.

 Please note: The information contained in this website is for general information purposes only.
 Any reliance you place on such information is therefore strictly at your own risk.
 Please contact your nearest embassy for accurate, up-to-date information.